 Make sure your street name and house number are clearly visible to emergency crews.
 Driveways should be at least 12 feet wide with a vertical clearance of at least 15 feet to allow easy access by fire trucks, FLASH advises.

-The Federal Emergency Management Agency says know the locations of your outside water sources, such as hydrants, ponds, cisterns, wells and swimming pools.
+The Federal Emergency Management Agency says you should know the locations of your outside water sources, such as hydrants, ponds, cisterns, wells and swimming pools.
 Have a garden hose long enough to reach around the house and other structures on your property to douse wildfire flames.

 RATE SEARCH: Build an emergency fund now.
 Get some interest on your savings by shopping money market accounts.